Charles Lindbergh: Overseas visits

 In 1938, Hugh Wilson, the American ambassador to Germany, hosted a dinner for Lindbergh with Germany's air chief, Generalfeldmarschall Hermann Göring, and three central figures in German aviation: Ernst Heinkel, Adolf Baeumker, and Willy Messerschmitt.
 At this dinner, Göring presented Lindbergh with the Commander Cross of the Order of the German Eagle.
-Lindbergh's acceptance proved controversial after Kristallnacht, an anti-Jewish pogrom in Germany a few weeks later.
-Lindbergh declined to return the medal, later writing, "It seems to me that the returning of decorations, which were given in times of peace and as a gesture of friendship, can have no constructive effect.
+Lindbergh's acceptance became controversial when, only a few weeks after this visit, the Nazi Party carried out the Kristallnacht, a nation-wide anti-Jewish pogrom which is considered a key inaugurating event of the Holocaust.
+Lindbergh declined to return the medal, later writing: It seems to me that the returning of decorations, which were given in times of peace and as a gesture of friendship, can have no constructive effect.
 If I were to return the German medal, it seems to me that it would be an unnecessary insult.
-Even if war develops between us, I can see no gain in indulging in a spitting contest before that war begins."
-Regarding this, Ambassador Wilson later wrote to Lindbergh, "Neither you, nor I, nor any other American present had any previous hint that the presentation would be made.
+Even if war develops between us, I can see no gain in indulging in a spitting contest before that war begins.
+Ambassador Wilson later wrote to Lindbergh: Neither you, nor I, nor any other American present had any previous hint that the presentation would be made.
 I have always felt that if you refused the decoration, presented under those circumstances, you would have been guilty of a breach of good taste.
-It would have been an act offensive to a guest of the Ambassador of your country, in the house of the Ambassador."
+It would have been an act offensive to a guest of the Ambassador of your country, in the house of the Ambassador.

+Lindbergh's reaction to the Kristallnacht was entrusted to his diary: "I do not understand these riots on the part of the Germans", he wrote.
+"It seems so contrary to their sense of order and intelligence.
+They have undoubtedly had a difficult 'Jewish problem', but why is it necessary to handle it so unreasonably?"

+Lindbergh had planned to move to Berlin for the winter of 1938–39.
+He had provisionally found a house in Wannsee, but after Nazi friends discouraged him from leasing it because it had been formerly owned by Jews, it was recommended that he contact Albert Speer, who said he would build the Lindberghs a house anywhere they wanted.
+On the advice of his close friend Alexis Carrel, he cancelled the trip.